neheller/kits21/examples/submission/README.md

 `-v` flag mounts the directories between your local host and the container. `:ro` specifies that the folder mounted with `-v` has read-only permissions.
 Make sure that `LOCAL_PATH_INPUT` contains your test samples, and `LOCAL_PATH_OUTPUT` is an output folder for saving the predictions.
+IMPORTANT: `LOCAL_PATH_INPUT` and `LOCAL_PATH_OUTPUT` must be full paths!
+Relative paths do not work.
 During test set submission this command will be run on a private server managed by the organizers with mounting to the folders with final test data.
 Please test the docker on your local computer using the command above before uploading!